zheplusplus/flatscript/README.md

     npm install -g flatscript

-This will install a executable named `flsc` as the compiler.
+This will install an executable named `flsc` as the compiler.

 ### Run